The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Hardness result for

 \item For any test in $\psi\in\Psi'$ if each of its non-zero assignment has exactly one good co-ordinate, then we consider any one such assignment and include each of the non-assigned values with probability $p=\min\{1,\frac{g}{D_A}\}$ in the list of the corresponding variables.
 Once values have been included we consider the tests as ``marked''.

 \item If $\Psi\setminus\Psi'\neq\emptyset$ then we do the following sequentially.
-Consider any variable in $V'$ (say $\vect{a_1}$) and let $\Psi'_{\vect{a_1}}\subseteq\Psi'$ are the tests in which it appear.
+Consider any variable in $V'$ (say $\vect{a_1}$) and let $\Psi'_{\vect{a_1}}\subseteq\Psi\setminus\Psi'$ be the tests in which it appear.
 Start with any test in $\Psi'_{\vect{a_1}}$ and take any one of its assignment.
 We include the value of $\vect{a_1}$ in its list and the values of the other variables (in the lists of the respective variables) with probability $p$.
 We consider this test ``marked'' and go to the next one in $\Psi'_{\vect{a_1}}$.
 If there are any assignment such that the value of $\vect{a_1}$ has already been included in the list, then we consider it.
 Else we take any assignment and include the value of $\vect{a_1}$ in its list.
 The values of the other variables are included in their lists with probability $p$.
-This continues till we have taken at most $g$ values of $\vect{a_1}$ (we call these ``marked values'').
-Let $\Psi''\subset\Psi\setminus\Psi'$ is the set of tests marked in this way.
+This continues till we have taken at most $g$ values of $\vect{a_1}$ (we call the values obtained from this step as ``marked values'').
+Let $\Psi''\subset\Psi\setminus\Psi'$ be the set of tests marked in this way.
 We repeat this procedure again with another variable in $V'$ and the remaining ``unmarked'' tests.
 This continues till we exhaust all variables in $V'$. \end{enumerate}

-Note the expected list size for variables with assigned values remain at most $2g$, similar to Lemma \ref{lem:sound1}.
+The expected list size for variables with assigned values remain at most $2g$, similar to Lemma \ref{lem:sound1}.
 For each variable $\vect{a_1}\in V'$ there can be at most $g$ ``marked'' values.
-In each of the $D_A$ tests that $\vect{a_1}$ appears one value (apart from the marked one) can be in the list with probability $p$.
+In each of the $D_A$ tests that $\vect{a_1}$ appears one ``unmarked'' value (apart from the marked one) can be in the list with probability $p$.
 So expected list size is at most $g+D_A\cdot \frac{g}{D_A} = 2g$.
+Similar to Lemma \ref{lem:sound1} here also we separate the variables into two sets $\mathcal{V}$, where the list size is bounded by $\ell'$ and $\mathcal{V}'$ where the list size is more than $\ell'$.
+We can discard some non-assigned or unmarked values and ensure that the list size remains equal to $\ell'$ for each variable.

 In Step (3) of List-Construction we see that each variable $\vect{a_1}\in V'$ can mark at least $g$ tests in $\Psi'$.
 Each variable with assigned values can mark $D_A$ tests each.
 By the condition of not-all-zero there is at least one variable with assigned values.
 Thus at least $g|A|$ tests can be marked.
 So $\listsound=\frac{g|A|}{|B|}=\frac{gD_B}{D_A}$.
 Next, we can argue in the same way as in Lemma \ref{lem:sound1} that for at least $\listsound$ fraction of the $B$-vertices there will not be total disagreement.